Trying to quit smoking? Patches, drugs help: study

 The study does not prove that the medications are responsible for the greater success in quitting, merely that people who use them are more likely to quit.

 "The disappointing reality is that even when people use these medications to help them quit, relapse is still the norm.
-It's better than nothing, but it's by no means a magic bullet," Kasza said.
+It's better than nothing, but it's by no means a magic bullet."

-(Reporting from New York by Kerry Grens at Reuters Health; Editing by Elaine Lies and Paul Tait)
+(Reporting from New York by Kerry Grens at Reuters Health; Editing by Elaine Lies)